arrilot/laravel-widgets/README.md

 Let's carry on with the "recent news" example.

-Imagine that we usually need to show 5 news, but in some views we need to show 10.
+Imagine that we usually need to show *five* news, but in some views we need to show *ten*.
 This can be easily achieved like that:

 ```php